Pancreatic cancer symptoms

-Early stage pancreatic cancer rarely causes symptoms.
-Symptoms often only appear once the cancer is large enough to affect nearby organs, or has spread.
+Early-stage pancreatic cancer rarely causes symptoms.
+Symptoms may not appear until the cancer is large enough to affect nearby organs or has spread.

-- jaundice – yellowish skin and eyes, dark urine, pale bowel motions and itchiness of the skin
+- jaundice – yellowish skin and eyes, dark urine, pale bowel motions and itchy skin

 - indigestion (heartburn)

 - nausea with or without vomiting

 - pain in the upper abdomen, side or back, which may cause you to wake up at night

 - changed bowel motions – including diarrhoea, severe constipation, or pale, oily, foul-smelling stools that are difficult to flush away

 These symptoms can also occur in many other conditions and do not necessarily mean that you have cancer.
 Speak with your general practitioner (GP) if you have any of these symptoms.